jpt13653903/FUI-Audio-DAC/Wiki/MarkDown/Introduction.md

 Volume control is implemented as a combination of bus voltage control and audio stream gain control.

 The block diagram below provides a system overview.
+The FPGA used for this project is an [Altera Max 10](https://www.altera.com/products/fpga/max-series/max-10/overview.html), which is on a [BeMicro Max 10](https://www.arrow.com/en/products/bemicromax10/arrow-development-tools) development kit.
+The microprocessor used for the remote control is a [Microchip PIC16F676](http://www.microchip.com/wwwproducts/en/PIC16F676).

 <center markdown>![System Block Diagram](https://sourceforge.net/p/fui-audio-dac/source/ci/master/tree/InkScape/Block%20Diagrams/USB_Amp_Block.svg?format=raw)</center>